-Overall, the 2019 forecast result is developing behind the business plan target.
-A significant element of the 2019 business, however, is still exposed throughout a large part of 2020 and it is hoped that this will develop favourably over the next 24 months.
+Overall, the 2020 forecast result is developing behind the business plan target due to the impact of COVID-19.
+There is, however, a significant element of 2020 business still on risk throughout a large part of 2021 and it is hoped that this develops more favourably over the months ahead.

-Trading conditions for 2020
+Trading conditions for 2021

-The results declared over the last three years, coupled with the stronger stance taken by Lloyd's in the business planning process, have slowly but surely started to strengthen improvements in trading conditions first seen last year.
+Losses from the coronavirus pandemic dominate the industry results for 2020 but come at a time when the syndicate, and the wider market, was starting to see some success from the re-underwriting strategy adopted over the last few years.
+This, coupled with the stronger stance taken by Lloyd's in the business planning process, has slowly but surely resulted in the strengthening of trading conditions first seen during the second half of 2019.